 If you are aged 55 or over you will be entitled to the immediate unreduced payment of your L G P S benefits, provided you have met the two years vesting period in the Scheme.
 Any additional pension paid for by additional pension contributions or by shared cost additional pension contributions would be paid at a reduced rate if you retire before your Normal Pension Age.
 If you have bought additional pension by Additional Regular Contributions, that additional pension would be paid at a reduced rate if you retire before your pre-1 April 2014 Normal Pension Age which, for most, is age 65.

+The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
+For more information, see the Pension age changes section.

 What happens if I have to retire early due to ill health?

 If you have to leave work due to illness you may be able to receive immediate payment of your benefits.